-The application seeks to continue extended trading hours for the restaurant between 6.00am to 12.00 midnight Mondays to Saturdays and 6.00am to 10.00pm on Sundays and Public Holidays and the hours of operations for the caravan café being between the hours of 6.00am to 10.00pm daily including Public Holidays.
+The application seeks to continue extended trading hours for the restaurant of 6.00am to 11.00pm Mondays to Thursdays, 6.00am to 12.00 midnight Fridays and Saturdays and 6.00am to 10.00pm on Sundays and Public Holidays and the trading hours for the caravan café of 6.00am to 10.00pm daily including Public Holidays.

-The hours of operation are set out by Condition 14 of the current consent which is reproduced below.
+The hours of operation as set out by Condition 14 of the current consent is reproduced below.

-"14. (i) The hours of operation of the site being restricted in the following manner for each use:
+(i) The hours of operation of the site being restricted in the following manner for each use:

-Urban Farm:

-Mondays to Fridays: 7:00am to 3:00pm Weekends and Public Holidays: 10:00am to 3:00pm
+Urban Farm: Mondays to Fridays: Weekends and Public Holidays: 7:00am to 3:00pm 10:00am to 3:00pm Restaurant: Mondays to Sundays: (including Public Holidays): 7:00am to 10:00pm Caravan café: Mondays to Sundays: (including Public Holidays) 7:00am to 10:00pm Community Room: Mondays to Sundays: (including Public Holidays) 6:00am to 10:00pm

-Restaurant:

-(including Public Holidays): 7:00am to 10:00pm

-Caravan café: Mondays to Sundays: (including Public Holidays)

-7:00am to 10:00pm

-Community Room: Mondays to Sundays: (including Public Holidays)

-6:00am to 10:00pm

-- (ii) For a period of not more than 2 years from the date of this modified consent, the hours of operation of the restaurant, being restricted to between the hours of 6:00am to 12:00 midnight Mondays to Saturdays and 6:00am to 10:00pm on Sundays and Public Holidays and the hours of operation for the caravan café being restricted to between the hours of 6:00am to 10:00pm daily including Public Holidays.
-During this 2 year trial period, no outdoor dining is permitted prior to 7:00am or beyond 10:00pm, in accordance with the criteria prescribed by the Addendum Acoustic Report prepared by Acoustic Consulting Engineers dated 9 November 2015 regarding the closure of windows/doors to the restaurant and use of the lawn area, outdoor pergola areas and covered deck. - (iii) A continuation of the extended hours granted under part (ii) of this condition will require Council's approval under the Environmental Planning and Assessment Act by way of a fresh application.

-Reason: To ensure that the extended hours of operation are reviewed and assessed in light of their performance and to ensure that the use does not interfere with the amenity of the locality."
+- (ii) For a period of not more than 2 years from the date of this modified consent (MOD/2021/0404), the opening hours of the restaurant are restricted to between the hours of 6:00am to 11:00pm Monday to Thursday, 6:00am to 12:00 midnight Friday and Saturdays, and 6:00am to 10:00pm Sundays and Public Holidays.
+The opening hours of the caravan café are restricted to between the hours of 6:00am to 10:00pm daily including Public Holidays.
+During this 2 year trial period, no outdoor activities of the restaurant are permitted prior to 7:00am or beyond 10:00pm.
+In accordance with the criteria prescribed by the Addendum Acoustic Report prepared by Acoustic Consulting Engineers dated 9 November 2015 regarding the closure of windows/doors to the restaurant and use of the lawn area, outdoor pergola areas and covered deck. - (iii) A continuation of the extended hours granted under part (ii) of this condition will require Council's approval under the Environmental Planning and Assessment Act by way of a fresh application. - Reason: To ensure that the extended hours of operation are reviewed and assessed in light of their performance and to ensure that the use does not interfere with the amenity of the locality.